Printing Buttons Using a Laser Printer

 Button Bleed Edge

-Or, just apply a silicone stick to the tapered edge of the die
+Or, just apply a special lubricant stick to the tapered edge of the die

-Panef Silicone Stick[/caption] How is the silicone applied?
-Simply massage the silicone all the way around the tapered edge of the crimp die.
+How is the lubricant applied?
+Simply massage the product all the way around the tapered edge of the crimp die.
 This tapered edge is the area causing the Mylar to slip on the graphic and not wrap correctly.
-The silicone renders the edge less resistant allowing the Mylar & graphic to fold perfectly into the back of the button.
+The lubricant renders the edge less resistant allowing the Mylar & graphic to fold perfectly into the back of the button.